If you’re looking for the best George Washington biography, you’ve come to the right place.

 Alexis Coe’s You Never Forget Your First is a charming and funny look at one woman’s quest to find the perfect George Washington biography.

 Poe is a gifted storyteller, and she weaves together her own search for the right book with an insightful history of our nation’s first president.
-Along the way, she examines the many different ways that George Washington books have portrayed the man, from heroic to flawed.
+From his days as a young man in colonial Virignia to his rousing victories as the American commander-in-chief during the American Reovlution, Poe explores the mulifaceted nature of Washington and the times he lived in.

 Ultimately, she comes to the conclusion that the best George Washington biography is the one that resonates most with the reader.
 Whether you’re looking for a laugh-out-loud read or a thought-provoking look at American history, You Never Forget Your First is definitely worth picking up.